PolarisVoid/PolarisVoid/README.md

 I’m passionate about projects that challenge conventional approaches to work and daily life.
 Some of my key projects include:

 - Floride: A visual software IDE that integrates the entire software life cycle, making software development easier and more maintainable.
-- OpenSource Research Platform: An innovative platform aimed at making research more accessible for students, hobbyists, and professionals by providing tools for creating and researching new technologies.
-- Pivot Calendar: A daily planner app designed to help users manage their time more efficiently by prioritizing important events and tasks.
+- [Pivot Calendar](pivotcal.com): A daily planner app designed to help users manage their time more efficiently by prioritizing important events and tasks.

 ## 📂 Projects

 ### 🚀 Past Projects

 - Rocket League AI Bot: Created a bot that learns how to play Rocket League through training and reinforcement learning.
-- UDOT App Design: Developed a winning application in the UDOT App Design Competition, placing 1st in 2019.
-- High School Rocket League Team: Competed in a national 3v3 Rocket League competition, securing 14th place.
+- [Rocket League Tournament Cup Chances](https://docs.google.com/spreadsheets/d/1XQqc1ifU6X6KuMa1nTLUFQk6xNBQ6SCVkRi0rp19zYY/edit?usp=sharing): Applied Statics to analyze the drop chance of Rocket League Tournament Cups
+- BYU Workday - End to End Automated Testing: This was a script written in python that automated the running of all of our test cases; afterwhich, it would generate a report of what failed and succeded.
+- BYU Workday - Catcup Integration: This was a business process pipe line that caught up the data from BYU's new ERP System.

 ### 🌱 Future Projects

 - PCI Board Designer: I’m planning a tool similar to Floride, but tailored toward hardware design and development.
 - ERIA - RTS Game: A real-time strategy game that blends factory building with unit management and tactical combat.
-- Expanded Memory System for AI: Exploring a structured memory system that integrates deeply into software and AI, akin to how a CPU manages applications.
+- OpenSource Research Platform: An innovative platform aimed at making research more accessible for students, hobbyists, and professionals by providing tools for creating and researching new technologies.

 ## 🏆 Achievements

 - Rocket League Bot: Developed an AI that learns and improves its gameplay.
-- UDOT Competition: Placed 1st in 2019 for app design.
+- UDOT Competition: Designed a winning application in the UDOT App Design Competition, placing 1st in 2019.
 - Rocket League Team: Ranked 14th nationally in a 3v3 high school Rocket League competition.

 ## 💡 Philosophy